reaktoro/reaktoro/docs/sphinx/tutorials/equilibrium/co2-solubility-nacl-brine.rst

     result in feasible initial species amounts.

 .. tip::
-    The substance formulas given in the ``EquilibriumProblem.add`` method **can, but do not need to**, correspond to names of chemical species in the thermodynamic database.
+    The substance formulas are given in the ``EquilibriumProblem.add`` method **can, but do not need to**, correspond to names of chemical species in the thermodynamic database.
 Even unusual, if not strange, substance formulas, such as HCl3(NaO)4C13, would be understood by that method. *We do not